jlgerber/cpp_happy_fun_time/session_13/session13.md

 ## Homework

-1. In the section on environment variables, we presented a function in the standard library to retrieve environemnt variable contents.
-Unfortunately, the return of said function is of the following form:
+1. In the section on environment variables, we presented a function in the standard library to retrieve environment variable contents.
+Write a program which will retrieve the environment variable supplied as an argument and print its contents to the console.
+For extra credit, if the value returned is a multi-path , split the returned value on ":" and print each path out on a separate line.

-    FOO=BAR

-We are usually only interested in the results, not the key.
-Write a function which accepts the name of a variable as its argument and returns a string as its result.
-Return only the value ( ie the BAR poriton from above).
-If the variable does not exist, return "".
-(You probably don't readily know exactly what to do.
-Here is a hint: Google splitting std::string or c string )